 Pack your items snuggly into the box.
 Leave zero space for movement.
 This means fill every space with newspaper, bubble wrap, packing paper, towels, blankets, air bags, or anything else that can absorb impact.
 If you can hear items flopping around in the box when you move it, you must fill the remaining space to maximize your item’s safety.

 The final step is to label your boxes.
 Write a shortlist of the contents on the side of the box.
-You’ll be able to find what you need when you unpack.
-Make multiple parts of the box as “fragile” for the best effect.
+You’ll be able to find what you need when you unpack easier this way.
+Label multiple parts of the box as “fragile” for the best effect.

-No matter if you’re downsizing or just moving homes in general, Secure Climate can help you store your excess items while you’re between homes.
+No matter if you’re downsizing or just moving homes in general, Secure Climate Storage can help you store your excess items while you’re between homes.
 By renting one of our units, you’ll gain access to our move-in truck at no additional cost.
-For more information on how to pack fragile items, contact us today!
+For more information, contact us today!

 Climate-controlled vs. Cross-ventilatedIf you're exploring self-storage solutions, you've surely come across the idea of climate-controlled vs. cross-ventilated units.
 You're probably asking yourself: what's the difference?
 Which one is best suited to my needs?
 Read...